 - 1. The MinBias dataset.
-This dataset records the full waveform readout of randomly-triggered HLC events at a rate that corresponds on average to 1/1000 events.
-The largest contribution to the IceCube trigger rate comes from downward-going muons produced in cosmic-ray-induced showers [20] and therefore is the largest signal component in this dataset.
-These muons tend to have small energies when they reach the detector, thus they produce minimal MPE contamination.
+This dataset records the full waveform readout of randomly-triggered HLC events, collecting on average 1:1000 events.
+The largest contribution to this dataset comes from downward-going muons produced in cosmic-ray-induced showers.
+The average event is approximately 26 PE distributed over an average of 16 triggered DOMs.
 The full waveform of these events allows us to extract the raw information about the individual pulses.
 This will be used to measure the individual PMT charge distributions. - 2.
 The BeaconLaunch dataset.
-This is a forced triggered filter that is typically used to monitor the individual DOM baseline.
-It includes the full ATWD-window waveform readout.
-Since this dataset is forced-triggered, the majority of these waveforms represent DC baseline fluctuations with minimal contamination from the occasional coincidental pulse that makes it into the readout window.
+This dataset is populated with digitized waveforms that are initiated by the electronics (forced-triggered) of a channel that has not gone above the threshold.
+Forced triggered waveforms are typically used to monitor the individual DOM baseline and thus includes the full ATWD-window digitized waveform readout.
+Since this dataset is forced-triggered, the majority of these waveforms represent electronic noise with minimal contamination from the accidental coincidence pulse.
 This dataset will be used to examine the noise contribution to the charge distributions.